MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

   - Examples:
     - Downgrade storage class on objects older than 1 year
     - Delete objects created before specific data
-    - Keep only 3 most recent versions
+    - Keep only the 3 most recent versions
 - Object Versioning:
   - Objects are immutable
   - Object versioning allows maintaining a history of modification of objects